Keyboard shortcuts

 This document details the process of integrating Zero-Knowledge (ZK) proofs, generated by a Valence Coprocessor guest program, with the Valence Protocol's on-chain smart contracts.
 It assumes an understanding of the ZK system as outlined in Valence ZK System Overview and how guest programs are developed as described in Developing Valence Coprocessor Apps.

-The core of on-chain integration revolves around submitting the ZK proof and its associated public data to the Authorization.sol contract (for EVM chains), which then collaborates with a VerificationGateway.sol to cryptographically verify the proof's authenticity and correctness.
+The core of on-chain integration revolves around submitting the ZK proof and its associated public data to the Authorization contract (CosmWasm or EVM), which then collaborates with a VerificationRouter to cryptographically verify the proof's authenticity and correctness.
+For SP1 proofs, the system uses an SP1VerificationSwitch that performs dual verification: validating both the program proof (using the provided VK) and the domain proof (using the Coprocessor root commitments).

 Preparing Data for On-Chain Submission